Form 4473: Convictions

 According to the US Sentencing Commission, approximately 5,000 to 6,000 people a year are convicted of receiving or possessing a firearm against one of the prohibitions above.
 In 2017, over 25.2 million actual background checks were performed in total.
+In 2024, Hunter Biden, who had lied on a question on a 4473 form, was convicted on three gun charges by a Federal Jury.